swallowcamel/nancywiki/The-Application-Before,-After-and-OnError-pipelines.md

 ```

 The hooks are created by accessing the appropriate property on the `pipelines` parameter.
 The pipelines parameter is of the type `IPipelines` and gives you access to the `BeforeRequest`, `AfterRequest` and `OnError` properties.

+### Implementing Interfaces

+By implementing the interfaces `IApplicationStartup` or `IRequestStartup` you can avoid having to create a bootstrapper.
+Nancy will wire them in for you.
+The `IApplicationStartup` interface has an abstract method `void Initialize(IPipelines pipelines)` that works the same as overriding `ApplicationStartup` in the bootstrapper.
+The `IRequestStartup` class has an `Initialize` method as well that takes a `NancyContext` as its second argument: `void Initialize(IPipelinese pipelines, NancyContext context)` and works the same as the `RequestStartup` bootstrapper override.

+In both cases your implementing class can manage any dependencies it has the normal Nancy way: by including it in the constructor:

+    public class FooBeforeAllRequests : IApplicationStartup {
+        private IFooFactory fooFactory;
+        public FooBeforeAllRequests(IFooFactory fooFactory) {
+            this.fooFactory = fooFactory;
+        }

+        public void Initialize(IPipelines pipelines) {
+            pipelines.BeforeRequest.AddItemToStartOfPipeline(ctx => {
+                var foo = fooFactory.Make();
+                foo.Bar(ctx);
+            });
+        }
+    }

 [<< Part 6.
 The before and after module hooks](The before and after module hooks) - [Documentation overview](Documentation) - [Part 8.
 Model binding >>](Model binding)